KyriakosMilad/valdn/README.md

 this will output:

 ```
-name's length must be greater than or equal: 6
+name's length must be lower than or equal: 5
 ```

 Keep in mind when using valdn.Validate: